 The village was devoid of tourists, leaving us alone to enjoy the serenity of Sasbachwalden.

 The Adventure Pool in Sasbachwalden is open from mid-May to the end of September, so if you are a family this might be a better time to visit.

 At the end of July, Sasbachwalden usually hosts a music festival and in early October it holds its annual Thanksgiving and wine festival.

-- Baden Baden, a spa town (with traditional Roman baths) is about a 35-minute drive away.
-Take a trip here to enjoy museums, gardens and exploring this upmarket town.
-It also plenty of hiking routes.
+Baden Baden is a spa town (with traditional Roman baths) is a 35-minute drive away.
+Take a trip here to enjoy museums, and gardens and explore this upmarket town.
+It also has plenty of hiking routes.

-- Europa Park – Germany’s largest theme park for adventure lovers, is a 45 drive from Sasbachwalden.
+Germany’s largest theme park for adventure lovers is a 45 drive from Sasbachwalden.

-Sasbachwalden was one of our favourite towns in Germany and is well worth adding to any Germany road trip itinerary.
+Sasbachwalden was one of our favourite towns and is well worth adding to any German road trip itinerary.

 This post may contain affiliate links.
 This means that we may earn a small commission from purchases you make through our links, at no extra cost to you.
 Thank you for supporting us.
 For more info, read our Disclosure Policy.